ibm-messaging/mq-dev-patterns/README.md

 }
 ```

-### Z/Xplore
+### IBM Z Xplore
-If you are running these samples on Z/Xplore then you can use the
+If you are running these samples on IBM Z Xplore then you can use the
 `env-zbindings.json` file.
 Simply rename the `env-zbindings.json` to
 `env.json`